ginstrom/paladin-novel/manuscript/chapter-03.md

 ### Chapter 3 – Shore of Second Chances

-Grey dawn crept across the horizon, its pale fingers barely penetrating the heavy clouds that pressed down on the beach.
-Gond's eyes opened to cold, wet sand grinding against his cheek.
-His fingers still clutched a splintered driftwood plank, knuckles white and numb.
-Waves lapped at his legs with gentle mockery.

-His body screamed as he pushed himself upright—muscles cramped from the swim, salt crusting his skin, lungs still raw from swallowing seawater.
-Nearby, Pell rolled onto his back with a weak laugh that turned into a coughing fit.

-"That went exactly as planned," the rogue managed between spasms, spitting brine.

-Further down the shore, Sim knelt with his palms pressed into the sand, lips moving in whispered prayer.
-His slender frame trembled—whether from cold or exhaustion, Gond couldn't tell.
+"Come on," Gond said.
+"Our path lies ahead."
 Gond hauled himself to his feet, legs shaking.

-"Up."
-He extended a hand to Pell, then moved toward the priest.
+When his companions hesitated, he extended a hand to Pell, then moved toward the priest.
 "Cold kills slower than slavers, but it still kills."

 Sim looked up, offering a nod.
 "Inland.
 Freshwater."
 He pointed toward a gap in the dunes.
 "Fleabane and thrift cluster near streams—we can follow them to water."